lewagon/data-setup/WINDOWS.md

 If it is not the case, please call a TA.

-To stop the Jupyter server in the terminal, press Ctrl + C, enter y, then press Enter.
+To stop the Jupyter server in the terminal, press `Ctrl` + `C`, enter y, then press Enter.